-Earn Up to $87,828 as a Pipefitter in Canada
+Earn Up to 87,828 CAD as a Pipefitter in Canada

 Pipefitters and other skilled trades occupations are not only in demand in Canada but also offers high paying salaries and benefits such as free public health and schooling for your children.
-As a pipefitter, you can earn anywhere from $18,842 to $87,828 per year, depending on your experience
+As a pipefitter, you can earn anywhere from 18,842 CAD to 87,828 CAD per year, depending on your experience.
+There are currently hundreds of jobs available across Canada on job portals such as Indeed, Wow Jobs and Workopolis, offering lucrative positions to qualified and experienced workers.

 As a qualified pipefitter, there are 2 main ways to migrate to Canada.
 Firstly those who are highly skilled and experienced can apply via the Federal Skilled Trades Program, managed by the Express Entry system.
 This allows you to find work as a pipefitter anywhere in Canada as well as offering permanent residence if your visa application is successful.

-The second option is to apply through The Provincial Nomination Program, which is an employer-specific program aimed at helping provinces or territories fill in-demand positions that cannot be filled locally.
+The second option is to apply through the Provincial Nomination Program, which is an employer-specific program aimed at helping provinces or territories fill in-demand positions that cannot be filled locally.
 If you do not qualify for the Express Entry option you may be considered if you express an interest in a particular province or territory and have a job offer.
 This allows you to relocate even though you may not have a high CRS (Comprehensive Ranking System) score.

 Once you have a job offer, you will need to have a work permit to be legally employed in Canada.
 Visit our blog here to find out how to apply for a work permit.